cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 Disables idempotency during the insertion of a block of text so that multiple identical lines may be inserted.

+This means that the text will be inserted to the file even if it is already present.
+To avoid that the file grows, use this together with `empty_file_before_editing`.

 * `file_preserve_block`

 Interpret the string as a filename, and assume `preserve_block` semantics.